aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 [Using inventory to Generate a Software Inventory](#UsinginventorytoGenerateaSoftwareInventory)
 * [Generate a Software Inventory of Your Codebase from AboutCode Toolkit Files](#GenerateaSoftwareInventory)

-#<a name="AboutCodeToolkitDefined">AboutCode Toolkit Defined</a>
+# <a name="AboutCodeToolkitDefined">AboutCode Toolkit Defined</a>

 AboutCode Toolkit is a tool for your software development team to document your code inside your codebase, typically in preparation for a product release, side-by-side with the actual code.
 AboutCode Toolkit files have a simple, standard format that identifies components and their associated licenses.
 The current AboutCode Toolkit subcommands are:

 * **attrib**: Generate a Product Attribution notice document (HTML format) from your AboutCode Toolkit files.
-You can also generate documents for other purposes (such as a License Reference) by varying your input control file and your .html template.
+You can also generate documents for other purposes (such as a License Reference) by varying your input control file and your template.

 * **check**: A simple command to validate the AboutCode Toolkit files and output errors/warnings if any on the terminal.

+* **collect_redist_src**: A command to collect and copy sources that have 'redistribute' flagged as 'True' in AboutCode Toolkit files or from an inventory.

 * **gen**: Create AboutCode Toolkit files from a Software Inventory file (.csv or .json format) which is typically created from a software audit, and insert these AboutCode Toolkit files into your codebase.
 You can regenerate the AboutCode Toolkit files from a new Software Inventory file whenever you make changes.

 * **inventory**: Generate a Software Inventory list (.csv or .json format) from your codebase based on your AboutCode Toolkit files.
 Note that this Software Inventory will only include components that have AboutCode Toolkit data.
 In another word, if you do not create AboutCode Toolkit files for your own original software components, these components will not show up in the generated inventory.

-* **transform**: A command to transform an input CSV by applying renaming and filters and then output to a new CSV.
+* **transform**: A command to transform an input CSV/JSON by applying renaming and/or filtering and then output to a new CSV/JSON file.

 Additional AboutCode Toolkit information is available at: